SQL Execution Order

 No separate handles are opened per table; the optimizer plans a single execution path, often using memory or temp storage for efficiency.

-- Lets consider we have 2 tables(employee and sales)
+- Lets consider we have 2 tables(employee and department)

 Employee-Table Departments-Table